justinrlee/terraform-templates/aws/kafka-proxy/readme.md

 # Kafka-Proxy for Confluent Cloud

+This folder has two roughly-equivalent TF projects in it:
+* A single shot TF template that deploys everything at once
+* A 'split' TF template that breaks down deployment into prereqs, peering connection, and proxy

 Expose a Confluent Cloud Peering Cluster on the Internet with AWS NLBs, using Kafka-Proxy

 Does the following: